Absorbency Aid: chemical additive that increases finished paper absorbency: sometimes called wicking. Typical chemistry is surfactant based.

 Dry End: the section of a paper machine after the press section typically consisting of dryer cans, air dryers or other means.
 The sheet moisture at this point in the process is removed by evaporation.

 Dry Strength: additives used to enhance paper strength.
-Chemistries include Starch, Glyoxalated polyacrylamides (GPAM) and acrylamide chemistries to improve fiber-to-fiber bonding.
+Dry strength chemistries include Starch, Glyoxalated polyacrylamides (GPAM) and acrylamide chemistries to improve fiber-to-fiber bonding.

 Dryer Fabric: synthetic fabrics in the dryer section that is used to transport the sheet over the dryer cans to the reel.